-The Department of Anesthesiology at the University of Colorado Denver does not discriminate with regard to age, sex, race, religion, national origin, disability, or Veteran status.
+The Department of Anesthesiology at the University of Colorado does not discriminate with regard to age, sex, race, religion, national origin, disability, or Veteran status.

-The Department of Anesthesiology has both specialty and categorical positions.
+The Department of Anesthesiology has both advanced and categorical positions.
 Therefore applicants may need to complete a PGY 1 year prior to entering the program.
 The PGY 1 year must be in direct patient care in accordance with RRC specifications (see the ACGME for more information).

 Certification by the National Board of Medical Examiners (NBME), the National Board of Osteopathic Medicine (NBOME), or the Educational Commission for Foreign Medical Graduates (ECFMG) is required.

 International medical graduates must hold a valid ECFMG (Educational Commission for Foreign Medical Graduates) certificate, or have a full, unrestricted license to practice medicine in a U.S. licensing jurisdiction, or have completed a Fifth Pathway program provided by an LCME-accredited medical school.

 The University of Colorado School of Medicine recognizes that housestaff enrolled in its program are trainees, not employees.
 As such, applicants also must be able to meet the conditions of the school’s Houseofficer Training Agreement.
 Specifically, they must: